MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 There are millions of repositories on GitHub.
 The public repositories you can access and learn from.
 If you just want to open the project then you can download the ZIP or Open in Xcode as you can see from above.
 However, you have other options depending on what you want to do.

 Your first option would be to Clone.
 Cloning a Repository gives you a copy of the code that is in the repository.
 Another option is to Fork.
-When you fork a Repository then you create a new repository that is identical to the original, but it is now on your Github account.
+When you fork a repository you create a new repository that is identical to the original, but it is now on your Github account.
 Remember if you ever decide to use code from other people they probably have a license so you will need to attribute them in your project.

 __Link Project to GitHub__